ceford/j4xdemos-com-jdocmanual-v1/README.md

 the <strong>Language</strong> button in the toolbar.
 If the document is not available in the selected language you will see the English version with a message to that effect at the top.
-You can select the Index language and Document languages separately but it will be a while before there are any translated indexes.
+You can select the Index language and Document languages separately but it will be a while before many indexes are translated.

 The version of the page displayed in the Manual differs from the original as follows: